-With the arrival of autumn, there’s a bit of chill in the air and a bevy of colorful leaves covering the trees as the season changes.
+With the arrival of autumn, there's a bit of chill in the air and a bevy of colourful leaves covering the trees as the season changes.
 It also means there are some changes in store for your pet-care routine to so that you can ensure your furry friend stays happy and healthy.
 Here, we discuss some great fall pet care tips to get you and your pooch ready for the new season.

 Let there be light all day.